preciousimo/preciousimo/README.md

 ### Hi 👋, I am Precious Imoniakemu
-A Software Developer focused on JavaScript & Python.
+A Software Engineer focused on Python & JavaScript.
 Fueled by high energy levels and boundless enthusiasm I like learning, building products, and doing interesting stuff that matters.
 - 🔭 *Working* on `AI` Powered Applications.
 <br />